danz50of/Kaspa-Full-Node-Mining-Quick-Start/README.md

+# DZ copy of kaspa-full-node    usage branch for the purposes of using the code      locally, do not merge branch

 # Kaspa Full Node Mining Quick Start

 Quick start to launch a full node mining environment for KAS(Kaspa) with Stratum via docker-compose.